TheDrBee/oSCILLAtor/README.md

 # scilla examples

-Exampes and Snippets of the [scilla programming language](https://scilla.readthedocs.io/en/latest/)
+Exampes and Snippets of the [scilla programming language](https://scilla.readthedocs.io/en/latest/).

+Contracts are all in folder `contracts/`.

+Scripts using the [Zilliqa JS lib](https://github.com/Zilliqa/Zilliqa-JavaScript-Library) that deploy the contracts and interact with them through their transitions are in folder `js/`.

 ## Callback
 How to send a message to another smart contract and get a result back: